City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Experimentation

 \subsection{Ablations and Analysis}

-To systematically analyze the contributions of individual components of our method, we perform an ablation study summarized in Table~\ref{tab:ablation}.
-We start with the baseline GPT-4.1 model, which attains a success rate of \(15\%\).
-We incrementally add components to evaluate their individual effects.
-Initially, we introduce different memory components: incorporating \textit{Markovian Memory} raises the success rate to \(23\%\).
-The subsequent addition of \textit{Decision History} further improves these metrics, achieving \(29\%\) success.
-Integrating \textit{Previous Visit Tracking} leads to additional improvement, elevating performance to \(35\%\).
+We systematically analyze the contributions of individual components of our method, as detailed in Table~\ref{tab:ablation}.
+Starting with the GPT-4.1 baseline, we observe a success rate of \(15\%\).
+Incrementally integrating memory components highlights their individual impacts: incorporating \textit{Markovian Memory} increases success to \(23\%\), and further addition of \textit{Decision History} boosts performance to \(29\%\).
+Finally, integrating \textit{Previous Visit} yields an additional enhancement, reaching a success rate of \(35\%\).

-Next, we further dissect the Verbalization of Path (VoP) component by breaking it down into two stages to clearly identify its effect.
-In the \textit{Partially Verbalized Path} scenario, we instruct the agent to explicitly ground its reasoning solely based on the final destination, prompting it to write the destination's address at the beginning of its reasoning.
+Next, we further dissect the VoP method by breaking it down into two stages (Partial VoP and VoP) to clearly identify its effect.
+In the \textit{Partial VoP} scenario, we instruct the agent to explicitly ground its reasoning solely based on the final destination, prompting it to write the destination's address at the beginning of its reasoning.
 This targeted grounding notably enhances the success rate to \(66\%\).
-Subsequently, employing the complete verbalization—where the agent explicitly generates detailed walking directions from its current location to the target destination—our full \textit{AgentNav} model reaches the highest performance with a \(92\%\) success rate.
-This stepwise analysis underscores how each introduced stage of verbalization progressively grounds and coaxes richer world knowledge from GPT-4.1, significantly improving the agent’s capability to reason and navigate reliably in complex, real-world scenarios.
+Subsequently, employing the complete verbalization, where the agent explicitly generates detailed walking directions from its current location to the target destination, our \textit{AgentNav} model reaches the highest performance with a \(92\%\) success rate.
+This stepwise analysis underscores how each introduced stage of verbalization progressively grounds and elicits richer world knowledge from MLLMs, significantly improving the agent’s capability to reason and navigate reliably in complex, real-world scenarios.